-Client Needs: Health Promotion and Maintenance
+NAT: Client Needs: Health Promotion and Maintenance TOP: Chapter 2

-Integrated Process: Clinical Problem-solving Process (Nursing Process) Reference: p.
-29, Administration of Drugs by the Intramuscular Route
+KEY: Integrated Process: Clinical Problem-solving Process (Nursing Process)

 - 2. A health care provider instructs a nurse to administer a medication to a client STAT.
-Which action by the nurse would be most appropriate? - A) Insist on obtaining a written report before administering any drug. - B) Administer the drug as ordered by the health care provider. - C) Forego obtaining the health care provider's order after the drug has been administered. - D) Document the administration of the drug only after receiving the health care provider's order.
+Which action by the nurse would be most appropriate? - A) Insist on obtaining a written report before administering any drug - B) Administer the drug as ordered by the health care provider - C) Forgo obtaining the health care provider's order after the drug has been administered - D) Document the administration of the drug only after receiving the health care provider's order

-Rationale: The nurse should administer the drug as instructed without a written order as it is an emergency.
+Feedback: The nurse should administer the drug as instructed without a written order as it is an emergency.
 The nurse should, however, ensure that the health care provider's order is obtained after the drug has been administered.
 Waiting for a written order during an emergency may exacerbate the client's condition.
 The nurse should complete the documentation immediately after the administration of the drug and not wait until the health care provider's order is received.